vexance/IT8010-UC-MSIT-Project/readme.md

 ---

 ## Usage
 This program is intended to be run through a command line interface (CLI) in two phases: ingestion and analysis.
-The ingestion phase consistis executing the configuration collector script, `collector.py`, while supplying valid AWS programmatic credentials.
+The ingestion phase consistis executing the configuration collector script, `collector.py`, while supplying valid AWS programmatic credentials (i.e., an access key).
 The collector script will scrape data from the AWS Application Programming Interfaces (APIs) and write information into a local Sqlite database.
 The user then executes the `server.py` script, which initiates a web application listening on the loopback interface on Transmission Control Protocol (TCP) port 8000.
 The user may then navigate to the web application in a browser to explore configuration scraping results.

 ~~~
 user@ubuntu:~: python3 -m pip install -r requirements.txt